kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 The end result of such a pipeline are fully rendered configurations that can then be applied to a control plane (e.g. Using ‘kubectl apply’ for Kubernetes control plane).
-As such, although this document references Kubernetes Resource Model and API conventions, it is completely decoupled from Kuberentes API machinery and does not depend on any in-cluster components.
+As such, although this document references Kubernetes Resource Model and API conventions, it is completely decoupled from Kubernetes API machinery and does not depend on any in-cluster components.

 This document references terms described in [Kubernetes API Conventions][1].